mendenm/flexible_flyer/progress_log.md

 # The Paraglider Progress Log
 ## Summer 2022
 Wow!
 Just Wow.
-In Eagle Scout project was developed to  produce detailed documentation for this, in the form of a PDF user manual, and a brief video to show how to work with OpenSCAD on these files.
+An Eagle Scout project was developed to  produce detailed documentation for this, in the form of a PDF user manual, and a brief video to show how to work with OpenSCAD on these files.
 Thanks to Peter Ilyin and his crew!
 See the [manual](Instruction\_manual\_rev2.pdf) and [video](images/Instructional\_Video\_Trim.mp4).

 * *Peter Ilyin* - Project Lead, Eagle Scout Candidate
 * *Jackson Rodgers* - General Volunteer, Volunteer Coordinator, Technical Support Volunteer, Technical Writer, and Illustrator.